OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * Create a web site using GitHub pages, with cv, image, projects.
 Link to the course site, link to your blog.
 Use this to show a lot more interesting information about yourself to both your future employer, but also to friends and family.
 Check out what others in the [other course](https://osdc.code-maven.com/instances) did for inspiration.
 * Write a blog post about what you did, link it to the course web site, to your own new web site, to the pull-requests you made.
-* Update your JSON file with the new blog post and also add an entry of `"githu_page": true` to your JSON file if it is not there yet.
+* Update your JSON file with the new blog post and also add an entry of `"github_page": true` to your JSON file if it is not there yet.

 * Dead-line: 2023.03.28 midnight.